VynDragon/zephyr/boards/riscv/xt_bl_zb1/doc/index.rst

 Debugging
 =======

+#.
 Jtag defaults for BL702 are as follow:
 GPIO0 TMS
 GPIO1 TDI
 GPIO2 TCK
 GPIO9 TDO

-/!\ BEWARE: The markings on some BL702 devkits are wrong, the JTAG pins are swapped.
-The following for my board:
-'D1' : GPIO9
-'D2' : GPIO1
-'D9' : GPIO2

-/!\ BEWARE:
-This board's UART DID NOT WORK via the built-in CH340 with default settings
+#.
+BEWARE

 .. image:: img/bl702_white_devboard.jpg
      :width: 450px
      :align: center
      :alt: a bad bl702 devboard with many issues

+The markings on some BL702 devkits are wrong, the JTAG pins are swapped.
+The following for my board:
+'D1' : GPIO2
+'D2' : GPIO9
+'D9' : GPIO1

+This board's UART DID NOT WORK via the built-in CH340 with default settings, use a external UART to USB in this case.

 Samples
 =======